BigTerraco/BigTerraco/README.md

 ⊹ Active in Regiments!!
 Currently staff in RF & EBAY, so feel free to DM me (@terraco) to join!!
 And I'm working on my own Pressure-themed regi, UBSD!
 It's unfinished though. :O

 ⊹ Currently HEAVILY hyperfixated on TADC, Pressure and STH!!
-Other lesser hyperfixations include Poppy Playtime, Dandy's World, Deltarune, and Warrior Cat's.
+Other lesser hyperfixations include Poppy Playtime, Dandy's World, Deltarune, Pokemon (specifically Sun/Moon games and Secret of The Jungle movie!), and Warrior Cat's (up to Power of Three).

+⊹ Semi-frequent age regressor. :3

+⊹ Furry.

 ******